softwaresaved/eventure/README.md

 Eventure is a piece of interactive fiction that takes you, the ~event organiser~ eventurer, on a journey to run the best event you can, levelling up your knowledge on the best practice for inclusive events.

+## Are you...?

+- organising a new community event: a conference/unconference, hackathon, seminar, workshop?
+- contributing to a recurring event, and hoping to increase inclusivity?
+- an experienced organiser, and are hoping to share your knowledge/experience?
+- a researcher/enthusiast in inclusivity and diversity hoping to improve the way that information is shared/consumed in this field?

 ## Why interactive fiction?

 Interactive fiction is a very inclusive storytelling medium because it often places the reader themselves in the position of a gender- and race-neutral protagonist, and can be enjoyed at the reader's own place.
 Plus we just really liked the idea of creating a resource that presented information in a different way from the great guidance already out there.